OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 The following illustration shows an end user inserting a custom function into a cell of an Excel worksheet.
-The `CONTOSO.ADD42` custom function is designed to add 42 to the pair of numbers that the user specifies as input parameters to the function.
+The `CONTOSO.ADD42` custom function adds 42 to the pair of numbers that the user specifies as input parameters to the function.

 <img alt="animated image showing an end user inserting the CONTOSO.ADD42 custom function into a cell of an Excel worksheet" src="../images/custom-function.gif" width="579" height="383" />